Bash360/simple-wallet/README.md

 # Simple-Wallet
 A Simple Wallet API where you can:
-- A user can create an account and authenticate with a unique phone number and password
+- A user can create an account and authenticate with a unique phone number and password.
-- A user can create many wallets, each with a unique currency
+- A user can create many wallets, each with a unique currency.
-- User can credit their wallets using paystack
+- User can credit their wallets using paystack.
-- A user can transfer from one wallet to another
+- A user can transfer from one wallet to another.
-- Wallet transfers over N1,000,000 must be approved by an ADMIN user
+- Wallet transfers over N1,000,000 must be approved by an ADMIN user.
-- An admin gets monthly payment summaries - capturing all payments made in the system
+- An admin gets monthly payment summaries - capturing all payments made in the system.

 # creators Mark Bashir.